ratboy666/qjs-ffi/README.md

 If fficall() detects a problem before the actual invocation, it will return an exception.
 This happens if the function is not yet defined, or a parameter cannot be converted.

 true and false are converted to integer 1 and 0, null to pointer 0 (NULL), integers and float as defined by the types specified in the definition.
 Strings are copied, and a pointer to the copy is passed.
 These are the standard conversions.
 As well, libffi may do additional conversions as needed to execute the call.
+ArrayBuffer will be converted to a pointer, and the C function can change that memory.

 Some FFI functions will return or produce a pointer to a C string. ffitostring() will convert that pointer into a JavaScript string:
 ```
   console.log(ffitostring(p));
 ```

+If we have a pointer to memory, and a length, ffitoarraybuffer will create an ArrayBuffer with a copy of the storage.

 ## debug ##